First Steps

 Coworking First Steps: Pandemic Growth Plan

 The world is currently in the midst of a crisis with no clear end and no surefire rulebook for success.
-But crisis heralds opportunity — and though no one was “prepared” for a pandemic, coworking spaces might have been secretly building a business designed for a post-covid world all along.
+But crisis heralds opportunity — and though no one was “prepared” for a pandemic, coworking spaces might have been secretly building a business designed for a post-COVID world all along.

 Most estimates from industry consultants and real estate companies project stable — or even improved — growth in coworking vs. pre-pandemic levels.
 How can you seize the day and lay the foundation for a productive, community-centric, and safety-focused workspace?
 We’ve got you covered.